-This section lets you customize the statuses your support tickets can be set as, and how tickets with each status appear within the ticketing system.
+This section lets you customize your support tickets' statuses and how tickets with each status appear within the ticketing system.

 Adding a New Ticket Status

-To add a new ticket status, simply fill out the form at the bottom of the page with the configuration you want, and click Save Changes.
+Add a new ticket status, fill out the form at the bottom of the page with the configuration you want, and click Save Changes.

 - Title: The title of the status.

 - Status Color: The color the status text appears as.

 - Include in Active Tickets: Specifies whether the status should be considered as active status.

 - Include in Awaiting Reply: Specifies whether the status should be considered as an awaiting reply status.

 - AutoClose?: Specifies whether the ticket should be auto close.